-Based on my experience, most certified spin instructors come from either a general fitness background, such as personal training or having taught aerobics or other group fitness classes.
+Based on our experience, most certified spin instructors come from either a general fitness background, such as personal training or having taught aerobics or other group fitness classes.

 Whereas other spin instructors are simply indoor cycling fanatics looking for either a new career path or to teach some spin classes on the side.